Kardinia International College: Senior School

+House system

+Kardinia International College has four houses to which students are allocated, each having a historical meaning.

 Facilities

 The Katsumata Centre

-In 2010, a gymnasium/weights room/ theatre complex was established and named in honour of the school's founder, the Yoshimaro Katsumata.
+In 2010, a complex consisting of a gymnasium, a weights room and a theatre was established and named in honour of the school's founder, Yoshimaro Katsumata.

 The Learning Commons

 In 2014, a multi-purpose facility was built on location of the previous library in the centre of the senior school.
 The new facility consists of two buildings.
 The first is the Learning Commons which includes a library, IT support, offices, student study, photography rooms including a dark room, and classrooms.
 The second building consisting of classrooms, study rooms and staff offices.

 The Goodfellow Aquatic Centre

-As a part of the 20th anniversary celebrations, it was announced that an aquatic centre was to be built along Ballarat Rd.
+As a part of the 20th anniversary celebrations, it was announced that an aquatic centre was to be built along Ballarat Road.
 The new building includes two separate swimming pools.
 The construction of the pool commenced in April 2015 and was completed in July 2016.
 The centre was officially opened by the founding principal and its namesake, John Goodfellow.